mpcox/recomb/README.md

 # recomb

-## The recomb package simulates and summarizes genetic datasets with recombination rates that change over time.
+## The *recomb* package simulates and summarizes genetic datasets with recombination rates that change over time

 The program *ms_recomb*, a modified version of [Richard Hudson](http://home.uchicago.edu/~rhudson1/)'s [*ms*](http://home.uchicago.edu/%7Erhudson1/source/mksamples.html), uses the coalescent to simulate genetic datasets with recombination rates that change through time.
 Richard Hudson kindly suggested changes to the code. *ms_recomb* can simulate changing recombination rates for a single population only.